 - The Regional Water Board worked with BACWA to develop a Basin Plan Amendment (BPA) modifying the effluent limit for chlorine residual. - The BPA includes: - A 0.013 mg/L Water Quality Objective in marine and estuarine waters, which will be applied as a WQBEL in permits and calculated incorporating dilution.
-The WQBEL will be applied as a one-hour average. - A Minimum Level (ML), or Reporting Limit of 0.05 mg/L for online continuous monitoring system. - The BPA was adopted by the Regional Water Board on November 18, 2020, and was approved by the State Water Board on May 18, 2021.
-It will not go into effect until it is approved by the Office of Administrative Law (OAL) and EPA, which is expected by late 2021. - In October 2021, the Regional Water Board adopted a blanket permit amendment (Order R2-2021-0019) implementing the Basin Plan Amendment within each individual NPDES permit.
-The order will become effective shortly after the Basin Plan Amendment is approved by the OAL and EPA.
+The WQBEL will be applied as a one-hour average. - A Minimum Level (ML), or Reporting Limit of 0.05 mg/L for online continuous monitoring system. - The BPA was adopted by the Regional Water Board in November 2020, approved by the State Water Board and Office of Administrative Law in 2021, and is now awaiting final review by EPA. - In October 2021, the Regional Water Board adopted a blanket permit amendment (Order R2-2021-0019) implementing the Basin Plan Amendment within each individual NPDES permit.
+The order will become effective shortly after the Basin Plan Amendment is approved by the EPA.
+The likely effective date is March 1, 2022.